arbor-sim/arbor/doc/concepts/morphology.rst

 at lease one :term:`root` segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
 Branches in the tree occur where a segment has more than one child.
 Furthermore, a segment can not have more than one parent.
-In this manner, neuron morphologies are modelled as a :term:`tree`, where cables that represent dendrites and axons can branch, but branches can not rejoin.
+In this manner, neuron morphologies are modelled as a tree, where cables that represent dendrites and axons can branch, but branches can not rejoin.

 .. _morph-segment-definitions: